perappu/perappu-blog-11ty/content/termsofservice.md

 permalink: /commission/tos/
 ---

-**By purchasing my services you automatically agree to the following terms and conditions.
+**By purchasing my services you automatically agree to the following terms and conditions, and that they are legally binding.
 It is your responsibility to be familiar with these terms.
 They are subject to change at any time.**

 Hereafter, the person purchasing my services is referred to as "you", "commissioner", or "the commissioner".

 #### Changelog
+- **3/19/2024**
+  - Added terms regarding other developers being subject to code review.
+  - Added a simpler definition for PII.
+  - Added note that these terms are legally binding.
+  - Changed references from DigitalOcean to Hetzner.
 - **11/3/2024**
   - Added terms regarding "ghosting" of commissioner and/or circumstances where the commissioner blocks me.
   - Added clarification regarding: